 Another advantage of the alcohol stove is that as you use more fuel, your weight becomes less and less than that of a canister stove.
-An empty metal container weights about three ounces by itself!
+An empty metal container weighs about three ounces by itself!
 If I go out for a weekend, two ounces of fuel weighs 1 oz a the most.
-So, my setup is would be about 7oz for a weekend vs 21oz or for the popular canister stoves.
+So, my setup would be about 7oz for a weekend vs. 21oz for the popular canister stoves.

 You do have to pack out the empties and resupply is not as convenient as alcohol or white gas stoves.
 You often have to mail yourself containers on longer treks.
 Ken and Marcia have a good article on mailing canisters.
 As with alcohol stoves, canister stoves are not meant for winter backpacking.
 The canisters are rated to 15F by the manufacturers.
 They perform slightly better in cooler temps than alcohol, but not by much.
 In other words, for real world, three-season backpacking, the temps are not a factor for white gas vs. alcohol vs. canisters.

 A very popular canister stove system in the past few years is the Jetboil system.
-It is popular because it is a “system”.
-Small pot, fuel efficient stove, easy to use.
+It is popular because it is a “system.”
+Small pot, fuel-efficient stove, easy to use.
 Boils water very fast.
 It is expensive and heavy though!
-The integrated cup is meant just for boiling water and not cooking in, so it is of less use for partners (unless you are doing Mountain House type meals).
-Still, the convenience and quick boil times makes it an attractive stove for some.
+The integrated cup is meant just for boiling water and not cooking in, so it is of less use for partners and not as versatile as other canister stove types. (unless you are doing Mountain House type meals).
+Still, the convenience and quick boil times make it an attractive stove for some.

 Originally Posted by Just Jeff